konveyor/enhancements/enhancements/unified_experience/README.md

 ### Architect

-A decision maker leading the modernization/migration initiative, who will review information Konveyor surfaces about an application's suitability for a given platform or runtime technology and ultimately make decisions of planning work for a **Migrator** to complete.
+A decision maker and tech lead for the modernization/migration initiative, who will review information Konveyor surfaces about an application's suitability for a given platform or runtime technology and ultimately make decisions of planning work for a **Migrator** to complete.
 * Surfaced information will be used to help this user make informed decisions, plan, and begin to execute modernization work.
 * Architects are expected to be knowledgeable individuals that understand the business value an application provides and are capable